 Employees of other banks have reaped millions of dollars in whistle-blower lawsuits tied to mortgages.
-Sherry Hunt, a quality-control manager at New York-based Citigroup Inc. (C), collected $31 million as part of a $158.3 million settlement of FHA claims that the lender improperly declared loans fit for federal insurance.
+Sherry Hunt, a quality-control manager at New York-based Citigroup Inc. (C:US), collected $31 million as part of a $158.3 million settlement of FHA claims that the lender improperly declared loans fit for federal insurance.

 To contact the reporter on this story: Hugh Son in New York at firstname.lastname@example.org Edvard Pettersson in Los Angeles at email@example.com.

 To contact the editors responsible for this story: Rick Green at firstname.lastname@example.org; Michael Hytha at email@example.com